 Coaching and training your agents is the key to closing outbound sales effectively.
 Train your agents to speak slowly and clearly as the nervousness often makes even unscripted speeches sound unnatural and forced.

 A neat trick is dropping your arm to your side which creates pressure on the diaphragm and helps you become more conscious of how quickly you’re talking.
 A more natural speed sounds more sincere and sincerity builds trust – in this business, trust translates into more sales.

 7. Get past the gate-keeper

 Do you get shot down the minute you get through?

 Company receptionists are taught to avoid putting marketing calls through to their managers and refuse to give you any information over the phone.
-Handle the ‘gatekeeper’ by being smart about when and how you make your outbound calls.
+Handle the ‘gatekeeper’ by being smart about when and how you make your outbound call.

 Try to call before the company is officially open or half an hour after they close for the day.
 Most receptionists keep the official working hours but managers and directors will often be in the office earlier and later.

 We don’t need to say this but refrain from bad-mouthing your competition during the outbound call.